Google Buys Fitbit For $2.1 Billion, Pledges To Protect Health Data

 Fitbit said its privacy guidelines would not change.
 Its policy says the company collects personal information, such as date of birth, gender, height and weight, and device information, such as sleep schedule and GPS location.

 Both companies saw their shares rise on news of the acquisition.
-The deal is expected to close in 2020, but first requires the approval of regulators and Fitbit shareholders.
+The deal is expected to close in 2020.
+It first requires the approval of regulators and Fitbit shareholders.

 Technology